It’s not a party unless you serve this Pimento Cheese Spread Recipe.

-- Using the paddle attachment, beat at medium speed until mixture is thoroughly combined.
+- Using the paddle attachment, beat at medium speed until the mixture is thoroughly combined.
 Scrape down walls of the bowl if necessary to completely mix all ingredients together.

 Making the pimento cheese ball pumpkin

 - Using a spatula, scrape down the sides of the bowl to form the pimento cheese into a ball.
-Then carefully scrape the cheese ball on to middle of a large serving plate.
+Then carefully scrape the cheese ball on to the middle of a large serving plate.
 Using the spatula, smooth the sides of the cheese until you have kind of a half dome.
-Place plate in the refrigerator to cool for 30 minutes.
+Place the plate in the refrigerator to cool for 30 minutes.

 - Remove the plate from the refrigerator.
 Using a small offset cake spatula, spread knife, or a flat butter knife, sculpt your pumpkin and score the sides.
 Don’t worry about it being perfect.
 Have fun!
 When you’re happy how it looks, take the stem from a bell pepper (remove the seeds and pith) and place it on top.

 - Refrigerate until it’s time to serve.
 Also, add crackers just before serving so they don’t get soggy.